Lyall (surname)

 The surname "Lyall" is found early in Scotland and was derived from the Old Norse given name "Liulfr", where "ulfr" means "wolf".
 After the Viking settlement in Scotland, the Norse name was subject to sound changes and adapted to the local languages, ultimately resulting in the form "Lyall".
 The Lyall clan is a sept (a subdivision of a Scottish or Irish clan) of Clan Sinclair.
-The Sinclairs are a Scottish clan of Norman origin who held lands in Caithness in the north of Scotland, the Orkney Islands, and the Lothians.

 Notable people with the surname Lyall include: